mhkfchun/mhkfchun.github.io/projects/geostudy.md

 ## With More Time...

 If I were to do this project again, I would definitely do more initial planning to better understand how the data flowed and how each piece of the website worked and what we needed to make the site more fully functional.
-Without a clear goal, there was a lot of changes and additions that made our beginning a bit of a rocky start.
+Without a clear goal, there was a lot of changes and additions that made our beginning a bit of a slow start.

-I'd also liked to have more time to properly clean up the site and focus on the design just as much as the functionality.
+I'd have also liked to have had more time to properly clean up the site and focus on the design just as much as the functionality.
 While I think the site looks presentable, it could definitely have extra touches here and there to make it feel more personalized and clean.

 The last place I'd like to have improved on is the code.
 The time restraints were difficult and with so much left to finish, functionality and making sure there were no errors had to come before cleaning up.
-While I deeply regret not being able to keep up to coding standards, I think I still did a good job despite the shortcomings.
+While I deeply regret not being able to keep up to coding standards, I think I still did a good job despite the shortage of time.

 ## Links to the Website